 The Town in Former Times

-There is a very dark side to Bariloche: I don’t know if it was for the large German community or because the mountainous region is so Alpine-European, but after WWII, some quite atrocious war criminals found refuge in there.
+There is a very dark side to Bariloche: I don’t know if it was for the large German community or because the mountainous region is so Alpine-European, but after WWII, some quite atrocious war criminals found refuge there.
 The most infamous one is probably Erich Priebke who lived here undisturbed until, in 1993, German investigators applied for extradition.

 Sadly, it was not unusual that Nazi war criminals found a safe house in Argentina.
 Mr. Perón was very cooperative in this field.